 Forced Marriage is also illegal and occurs where one or both people do not or, in cases of people with learning disabilities, cannot consent to the marriage and pressure or abuse is used.
 It is not the same as arranged marriage.
 Young people at risk of forced marriage might have their freedom unreasonably restricted or being 'monitored' by siblings.
 There might be a request for extended absence from school or might not return from a holiday abroad.
+We recognise that school staff can play an important role in safeguarding children from forced marriage.

 So called 'honour-based' violence is a crime or incident which has or may have been committed to protect or defend the honour of the family and/or community.
 It can exist in all communities and cultures and occurs when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
 Females are predominantly, but not exclusively, the victims and the violence is often committed with some degree of approval and/or collusion from family or community members.
+All forms of so called honour-based violence are abuse, regardless of the motivation, and should be referred accordingly.

-Anti-radicalisation and extremism
+Radicalisation and extremism